Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Introduction

 So in all, our model of the multivariate energy spot prices allows for seasonality, mean reversion, has infinite activity due to the VG-related BDLP, and has a naturally multivariate time-change interpretation.

-For the pricing of energy derivatives, we use the Esscher transform \cite{gs94} to obtain an equivalent martingale measure (EMM) or {Esscher measure} $\QQ_{\bfh}$ indexed by the market price of risk $\bfh$.
-This is a common approach for L\'evy-based models, in which the market is incomplete due to the presence of jumps.
-Energy prices such as electricity are nontraded assets in the sense that term is used in standard arbitrage theory since electricity bought or sold on the market is instantly consumed and cannot be held to construct a replicating portfolio for the valuation of derivatives.
-Consequently, it is not assumed that the discounted energy price process is a $\QQ_{\bfh}$-martingale, a condition that would ordinarily determine a unique $\bfh$ and hence an EMM $\QQ_{\bfh}$ in an equity market.
-Instead, in an energy market, $\bfh$ must be obtained by calibration, such as to observed forward and call prices.
+Energy prices such as electricity are considered nontraded assets in standard arbitrage theory since electricity bought or sold on the market is instantly consumed and cannot be dynamically and frictionlessly traded to construct a replicating portfolio.
+Since the market is incomplete, there are infinitely many EMMs consistent with NA, so we need to postulate a model for it.
+Accordingly, for the pricing of energy derivatives, we use the Esscher transform \cite{gs94} to specify a parametric family of EMMs, known as the {Esscher measure} $\QQ_{\bfh}$ indexed by the market price of risk (MPR) $\bfh$.
+This is a common approach for L\'evy-based models in energy markets \cite{benthbook}, as well as equity markets \cite{pasc} in which the incompleteness is due to the presence of jumps.
+A further difference between energy and equity markets is that the discounted energy price process is not required to be a $\QQ_{\bfh}$-martingale, a condition in an equity market that would ordinarily determine a unique $\bfh$, and hence an EMM $\QQ_{\bfh}$.
+Instead, $\bfh$ must be calibrated to, for example, observed forward or call prices as discussed in Section \ref{imple} below.

 Here, we show how the BDLP $\bfZ$ changes under the Esscher transform into a sum of VG processes with modified parameters, which leads to the result that the class of WVAG processes is not closed under Esscher transform.
-In other related works, Buchmann et al.\ \cite{BKMS16} studies Esscher transforms for a class of strongly subordinated Brownian motions, and Michaelsen and Szimayer \cite{MiSz17} provides numerical results about pricing options on equities that follow a exponential WVAG process using the Esscher transform, although these rely on results that do not extend to energy derivatives.
+In other related works, Buchmann et al.\ \cite{BKMS16} studies Esscher transforms for a class of strongly subordinated Brownian motions, and Michaelsen and Szimayer \cite{MiSz17} provides numerical results about pricing options on equities that follow an exponential WVAG process using the Esscher transform, although these rely on results that do not extend to energy derivatives.
 Our results are more general.